GBN-DBP/ocrd-gbn/README.md

 Currently the models being used are the ones provided by the [qurator team](https://github.com/qurator-spk).
 Models for binarization can be found [here](https://qurator-data.de/sbb_binarization/) and for cropping and segmentation [here](https://qurator-data.de/sbb_textline_detector/).

-There are plans for building a training dataset composed of german-brazilian publications in the near future.
+There are plans for extending the [GBN dataset](https://web.inf.ufpr.br/vri/databases/gbn/) with more degraded document pages as an attempt to train robust models in the near future.

 Recommended Workflow
 ====================